LilyanHermes/phishscope/README.md

 ![Threat Detection](threat-detection.png)

 ## 🚀 How It Works
-PhishScope analyzes the current webpage for common phishing indicators and assigns a risk score based on detected patterns.
+PhishingScope analyzes the current webpage for common phishing indicators and assigns a risk score based on detected patterns.

 ## 🛠️ Tech Stack
 - JavaScript